w3c/wai-curricula/content/designer/navigation.md

 * identify and describe uses of different types of navigation menus, such as static, fly-out, and mega menus
 * provide visual cues to distinguish menus from other components, and provide consistent styling for menu identification across a set of web pages
-* define mouse, keyboard, and touch interactions inside menus
+* define mouse, keyboard, and touch interactions inside navigation menus
-* design user interfaces that support appropriate resizing of menus and menu items to fit all text in different viewports and screen configurations
+* design user interfaces that support appropriate resizing of navigation menus and menu items to fit all text in different viewports and screen configurations
 * design user interfaces that communicate the state of menus and menu items, for example in fly-out menus, using distinguishable and consistent styles
 * identify related requirements for developers to implement semantics for different menu states and properties, such as hover, focus, current, active, and visited